claremburu/Line-Graph/README.md

 # Line-Graph
-Visualize data from a csv file in react
+Visualize data from a csv file in react.
+Checkout the full tutorial [https://claremburu.medium.com/how-to-visualize-data-from-a-csv-file-in-react-full-code-on-github-258897516be2] (here)

 # What the program does
 1. We will create a textbox where we will paste our CSV data.<br/>